-Most American Christians are familiar with the biblical story of David and Goliath.
-This story has all the features of the underdog coming out on top that Americans love to lap up with their New York Times and morning cup of coffee.
-Alas, the government of Israel also knows all too well how Americans love their mythologies from the one about how the early settlers (murdering conquerors) had a bountiful feast with the Injuns (rightful land dwellers) at Plymouth Rock to how an African American POTUS represents the culmination of the civil rights era and not the co-opting of it.
-For most of my naive, apolitical life I passively bought the story hook, line, and sinker of how Israel represents poor, little David standing up to the Philistine Goliath’s who would do them no little harm.
+In America, most flag waving, apple pie eating Christians are familiar with the biblical story of David and Goliath.
+This story has all the attributes of the underdog coming out on top that Americans love to lap up with their New York Times and morning cup of joe.
+Alas, the government of Israel knows all too well how Americans love their mythologies…from the one about the noble settlers (murdering conquerors) who had a bountiful feast with the savage Indians (rightful land dwellers) at Plymouth Rock to the African American POTUS who represents the culmination of the civil rights era and not the cynical, co-opting of it.
+For most of my naive, apolitical life, I passively bought the story hook, line, and sinker about how Israel represents poor, little David standing up to the Philistine Goliath’s who would do them no little harm.
 In the Bible, when the two face off in the Valley of Elah, Goliath (giant) has on the full armor and shield of the warrior while David (little boy) has a shepherd’s staff and slingshot.
-We all know how the story ends and unfortunately, so do the psyops specialists employed by certain, savvy governments to “win the hearts and minds” of the people.
-In the latest episode of The Real World Tel Aviv the audience finds out that Israel, with the explicit acquiescence of the U.S. government, has perfected the art of stage managing the discourse by taking on the coveted role of the perpetual victim who is only acting in self-defense against the ruthless barbarians at the gates.
-There is one major flaw in this tale they recite which is the reason why any public school teacher will tell you that context is always a prerequisite to comprehension.
-In order to unwind the yarn this fabrication is spun from we have to concede that when God created the coin on the fifth or sixth day he made two sides to it, which is undoubtedly why he needed a nap on the seventh day.
+We all know how the story ends and, unfortunately, so do the psyops specialists employed by certain, savvy governments to “win the hearts and minds” of the people.
+In the latest episode of The Real World Tel Aviv, the audience finds out that Israel, with the explicit acquiescence of the U.S. government, has perfected the art of stage managing the discourse by taking on the coveted role of the perpetual victim, who is only acting in self-defense against the ruthless barbarians at the gates.
+There is one major flaw in this recycled tale which is the reason why any public school teacher will tell you that context is a prerequisite to comprehension.
+In order to unwind the yarn this fabrication is spun from, we have to concede that when God created the coin on the sixth day he made two sides to it.
+This is undoubtedly why he needed a nap on the seventh day.
 The flip side of this coin known as the Israeli-Palestinian “conflict” reveals a story so heartbreaking and tragic that it gives lie to the falsehood that Americans love to root for the underdog.
-The reality is that many Americans enjoy the privileges that life affords them by having the biggest guns and baddest bombs on the global block and few countries have benefitted more from this splintered personality than the state of Israel.
+The reality is that many Americans enjoy the perks and privileges that life affords them by having the biggest guns and baddest bombs on the global block and few countries have benefitted more from this splintered personality than the state of Israel.